taufik-rama/caffe2-go-wrapper/README.md

 Here's my attempt at wrapping Caffe2 C++ library with Golang CGO.

-Note: Caffe2 is now a part of pytorch library, so need to compile it from pytorch repository
+Note: Caffe2 is now a part of pytorch library, so we need to compile it from pytorch repository

 ## Requirements